 …make mud pie.

-Which is what the lil’ monkey did this afternoon at one of our favorite local getaways.
+That’s what kids do, at least.
 And it’s pretty much what all the queer people and their allies are doing in the aftermath of the various anti-gay election results two weeks ago.
 Okay, making mud pies is a bit demure (though it does provide a segué from the gratuitious kid pic that the people were clamoring for, okay, not people, just SJkny).

 Fed up people are kicking up a mudstorm.
 A nation opens its heart and mind in so many quarters (all kinds of other social issue propositions went lefter than righter this time around).
 And then in this one quarter: yow.
 A big win for the Conservative Right cabal on one of its top three vote-getter-outter issues.